ccao-data/model-res-avm/README.md

 single-family and multi-family residential properties in Cook County.
-This system is effectively an advanced statistical/machine learning model (hereafter referred to as “the model”) which uses previous sales to generate predicted sale values (assessments) for unsold properties.
+This system is effectively an advanced statistical/machine learning model (hereafter referred to as “the model”) which uses previous sales to generate estimated sale values (assessments) for unsold properties.

 Note that data extraction/preparation, feature engineering, and data validation for this model are handled in a [separate